top of page

 "I have been using PE with veterans for nearly 15 years, however I was always very wary of how to address substance use disorders during treatment.
 The COPE training addressed my hesitation and really helped me to feel confident with how to assess, monitor and address this common clinical concern.
 I am so glad I completed the training."

-COPE Trainings
+COPE Foundational Trainings

 Research on COPE